oracle/oci-react-samples/mtdrworkshop/frontend/frontend.md

 3. The page will reload if you make edits.<br />
    You will also see any lint errors in the console.

-4. Cancel the developer mode execution and build the app for production to the `build` folder.<br />
+4. Cancel the developer mode execution and build the app for production to the `build` folder.
+This will create a folder named `build` for you<br />

 - Issue "Ctrl-c" to cancel the developer mode executions